amdigital-co-uk/docs-playbook/docs/1.-Welcome/Documentation-Guidelines/Other Documentation Types/Readme-files-in-code-repositories.md

 A microservice repository must document the endpoints it implements, whilst a shared code repository must explain how to include any packages/modules and give examples of how to use the classes/libraries exposed.

 For a microservice, you can instruct users how to access the swagger documentation for the microservice.
+Instructions on how to add swagger documentation can be found [here](https://github.com/amdigital-co-uk/quartex-ci/blob/main/docs/microservice.md#adding-swashbuckle).

 #### Microservice